igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 data previously sent on the stream and data to be sent after the expiration point.
-The gap ensures that the receiver does not deliver subsequent octets to the application until the receipt of the EXPIRED_STREAM_DATA frame, in case packets containing the EXPIRED_STREAM_DATA frame and subsequent STREAM frame are reordered.
+The gap ensures that the receiver does not deliver subsequent octets to the application until the receipt of the EXPIRED_STREAM_DATA frame, in case packets containing the EXPIRED_STREAM_DATA frame and the subsequent STREAM frame are reordered.

 To avoid complicated connection flow control accounting (see [version 02 of this draft](https://tools.ietf.org/html/draft-lubashev-quic-partial-reliability-02)),